 - Run, bike, or swim as fast as you can for 30 to 40 seconds and then reduce your speed to a gentle pace for five minutes before sprinting again.
 Repeat four times for a total of five sprints.

-6. It can prevent or decrease the effects or heart disease and stroke.
+6. It can prevent or decrease the effects of heart disease and stroke

 - Daily physical activity can help prevent heart disease and stroke by strengthening your heart muscle, lowering your blood pressure, raising your high-density lipoprotein levels (good cholesterol) and lowering low-density lipoprotein levels (bad cholesterol), improving blood flow, and increasing your heart’s working capacity.